 Our broadcast facility was created to make the Everlasting Gospel and Present Truth available to the largest mass-audience possible.
 Since the inception of the work, this has been done directly and indirectly.
 Our on-air and on-line programming (details here) presents life-changing Truth 24/7.
-Several churches in our service area have reported walk-ins after hearing lost Biblical truths via Radio of Hope!
+Several churches in our service area have reported walk-ins after those listeners hearing lost Biblical truths via Radio of Hope!
 Another sphere of our activity concerns our broadest responsibility to the community as broadcasters.
 Details follow.

 In the event of a natural or man-made disaster information-gathering is vital for broadcasters!
 Each day, thousands of area residents turn to their radio for information about events that impact their lives and property.
-Therefore, broadcasters HAVING that information is an absolute neccessity!
+Therefore, broadcasters HAVING that information is an absolute necessity!

 Since the year 2000, disaster-related destruction to property in the U.S. has been estimated at more than $600 Billion dollars!
 Much of that was done to communications infrastructure as phone lines and cell towers were not exempt from this carnage.
 Consequently, forms of communications largely taken for granted were NOT available when needed.
 Disaster-response by many organizations was changed to disaster-survival instead.
 Fortunately, some lessons were learned, but more may need to be locally done by those who are considering how to be of service following the next disaster event in the Pacific Northwest.